adventuregamestudio/ags-manual-source/UpgradeTo40.md

 ### Joystick and Touch API

 New input methods are added to the engine.
 The engine will now find connected joysticks and make them available through a new struct.
-Previously touch devices could only be used with AGS through mouse emulation, but now the touch input can be directly handled, allowing multiple touch points to be supported through scripting.
+In AGS 3, touch devices could only be used with AGS through mouse emulation, but now the touch input can be directly handled, allowing multiple touch points to be supported through scripting.
 These are documented in [`Joystick` functions and properties](Joystick) and [`Touch` functions and properties](Touch) pages.

 ### Fonts and Font Files

-Before in AGS, each font was directly connected to a font file, and having multiple versions of a font would require reimporting and packaging multiple copies of the font in the game.
-AGS now handles these separately, where a font contain description, size and outline information, and can be connected to any imported font file.
-Fonts are also now stored in a Fonts directory in the project root.
+In AGS 3, each font was directly connected to a font file, so having different sizes or outlines of the same font would require reimporting and packaging multiple copies of the font in the game.
+AGS now handles these separately, where a font contains description, size and outline information, and can be connected to any imported font file.
+Font files are now also stored in a Fonts directory within the project root.